rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 [Twitter](https://twitter.com/MarkusMoenig)) by [@markusmoenig](https://github.com/markusmoenig)
 is a creator for classic role playing games (RPGs) written in Rust.

-Eldiron v0.5 features inbuild tile maps, a node based behavior system and region editors.
+Eldiron v0.5 features inbuild tilemaps, a node-based behavior system and region editors.

 Development Updates in April: